PR-CYBR/PR-CYBR-MGMT-AGENT/docs/OPORD/OPORD-0003.md

 ### 3. PR-CYBR-Agent Functions

 <!--
-Key Point's to highlight about PR-CYBR-AGENT Functions:
+Key Points to Highlight about PR-CYBR-AGENT Functions:

-1. Allow Agent's to be able to create new threads / add other Agent's to current threads
+1. Allow Agents to create new threads / add other Agents to current threads
-2. Adding data to thread
+2. Add data to threads
-3. Prompting other Agent's for their response
+3. Prompt other Agents for their response
-4. Be able to utilize other Agent's functions (core, openai, and pr-cybr-agent specific) -->
+4. Utilize other Agents' functions (core, openai, and pr-cybr-agent specific)
+5. Facilitate inter-agent data synchronization
+6. Enable collaborative task execution
+7. Support inter-agent alert and notification systems
+8. Manage shared resource access and allocation
+9. Coordinate multi-agent incident response
+10. Implement inter-agent performance monitoring
+-->

 - **Definition**: Functions that facilitate communication and interaction between agents.
 These functions ensure smooth data flow, inter-agent task execution, and shared resource management.